 - You will need to wear retainers for a particular time after the treatment.

 However, two significant differences come into play: the cost and duration of each brand.
 First, there is a vast price difference between Invisalign vs. Smile Direct.
-One possible reason for the price difference could be because dentists have to work through Invisalign, and you have to see your dentist frequently for check-ups, generally once a month.
+One possible reason for the price difference could be that dentists have to work through Invisalign, and you have to see your dentist frequently for check-ups, generally once a month.

 What is the Duration of the Treatments?